 NAACP Elects New President, Will Assume More Political Non-Profit Tax Status

-The NAACP — which at 108 years old must balance both its storied legacy as the nation's oldest civil rights group and the potential for irrelevance amid a fresh crop of racial justice groups born of social media such as Black Lives Matter — decided to shake things up a bit on Saturday.
+The NAACP — which at 108 years old must balance both its storied legacy as the nation's oldest civil rights group and the potential for irrelevance amid a fresh wave of racial justice groups born of social media such as Black Lives Matter — decided to shake things up a bit on Saturday.

 The organization announced its new president and CEO and its intention to alter its tax status to a non-profit category that permits more aggressive political lobbying.